fire1/ParktronicRebuild/README.md

  **Project Note**

- This should be a very simple project, remove the IC from the board, solder wires from IC socket to Arduino and upload the code.
+ This should be a very simple project, remove the IC from the board, solder wires from IC socket to Arduino (as showed on scheme file) and upload the code.